badgernested/godot-screenreader/docs/1.0/installation.md

 godot-screenreader uses unique input names to distinguish itself from normal UI control.
 You may override these controls with the following Inputs:

-In Project Settings -> Input Map, add the following inputs:

 | Input        | Default           | Summary  |
 |:-------------:|:-------------:|:-----:|
 | ``DOM_screenreader_enable`` | F2 | Enables the screenreader. |